fuseelements/logutils/README.md

 # Getting started

-`logutils` works by replacing the output device used by the standard logging package.
+`logutils` works by replacing the output device used by the standard `log` package.

 ```go
 package main